Annapurna Base Camp Trek Distance

 Day 9: Bamboo to Jhinu Danda (Approx. 13 km)

-The next stop would be Jhinu Danda, from where everyone of you would have enough rest and take baths from the natural hot springs.
-It includes 13 km of walking from Bamboo to Jhinu Danda; it takes around 5 - 6 hrs.
+The next stop would be Jhinu Danda, from where everyone would have enough rest and take baths in the natural hot springs.
+It includes 13 km of walking from Bamboo to Jhinu Danda; it takes around 5 - 6 hours.

 A combination of sharp drops and relatively gentle ascents brings you to your destination.